We are a law firm that specialises in discrimination, sexual harassment and related employment law.

 An overview of our practice

-Farore Law is a legal practice specialising in discrimination, sexual harassment, equal pay and disability discrimination arising from mental illness.
+Farore Law is a law firm specialising in discrimination, sexual harassment and related employment law.
 We deal with matters that arise both inside and outside the workplace.
 The firm consists of a small, knowledgeable, and dedicated team led by Suzanne McKie QC, who has unrivaled experience in our specialist areas.
-Please click here to learn more about us.

-Farore Law can also provide bespoke training aimed at the creation of better policies and practices within organisations, as well as enhancing attendees’ understanding of the impact of discrimination and harassment.
+Furthermore, Farore Law can provide bespoke training aimed at the creation of better policies and practices within organisations, as well as enhancing attendees’ understanding of the impact of discrimination and harassment.

 Farore Law can use fixed fees or hourly rates.
 We will consider Conditional Fee Agreements or ‘No Win No Fee’ arrangements in exceptional cases.

 In cases involving significant points of public importance and where there is an obvious difference in financial status between the parties we will consider acting on a pro bono basis.